plancksecurity/foundation-planckJNIWrapper/README.md

 ~~~

 ## Building

-Customization of the build can be done in `src/Makefile.conf`, or in a file `src/local.conf` which is not part of the source code distribution.
+Build configuration will be the result of including these files in the following order:
+* `Makefile.conf` - Defaults
+* `local.conf` - optional cfg (overwrites existing values)
+* `src/local.conf`- optional cfg for src dir (overwrites existing values)

-An example `src/local.conf` looks like this:
+An example `local.conf` looks like this:

 ~~~
 JAVA_HOME=/Library/Java/JavaVirtualMachines/openjdk8/Contents/Home